-The process begins in early October with the Immersion Information Meetings on Monday, October 10 or Wednesday, October 12 in the Chapel.
+The process begins in early October with the Immersion Information Meetings on Monday eve, October 9 or Tuesday morning, October 10 in the Chapel.
 We are offering two informational meetings to best accommodate your schedule; students and parents need only attend one meeting.
 Any Junior who is interested should plan to attend one of the forums!

-The online application will be available using the link on this page beginning October 10.
+The online application will be available using this link following the presentation on October 9.

 Once an application is turned in what are the next steps?

-The online application (which includes a $100 online deposit, student service preferences, and parent consent) plus two faculty/staff recommendations are due no later than 9:45 am October 21.Once a student has submitted a completed application he will be emailed his assigned time for an interview.
+The online application which includes a $150 online deposit, student service preferences, and parent consent, plus two faculty/staff recommendations are due no later than October 20.Once a student has submitted a completed application he will be emailed his assigned time for an interview.
 Interview times will also be posted in the Christian Service Office.
-If a student misses his interview without communicating the time conflict with Mrs. Anderson in advance, he will not move forward in the process.
-We aim to notify students just after Thanksgiving regarding their acceptance or waitlist status.
+If a student misses his interview without communicating the time conflict to Mrs. Barnes in advance, he will not move forward in the process.
+We aim to notify students just after Thanksgiving regarding their placement on an immersion team or waitlist status.
 Students not initially placed on a team will remain on the waiting list with the opportunity to fill an opening should one arise.

-Each trip takes place over the summer; most during the month of June.
+Each service immersion takes place over the summer; most during the month of June.
 Please check your calendar for date conflicts in advance (SAT, Summer School, family trips).
-Even though we start the process in October, it is possible that the dates for a few of the immersions may not be secured until early in the 2nd semester.
+Even though we start the process in October, it is possible that the dates for a few of the immersions may not be secured until early November.

 Does participating in an immersion fulfill my Christian Service requirement for Senior year?